Photonsters/anycubic-photon-docs/known-issues/photon-known-issues.md

 - If you have a small USB key, you can plug it directly to the mainboard for testing, I would not recommend it as permanent solution.
 - If the problem does not solve with replacement USB cable, then you might have a faulty mainboard.
 Contact Anycubic immediately for a replacement or new machine.
 Firmware updates will not solve the USB issue.
 - Update 15-07-18 : before printing try to remove power cable with no USB plugged in, wait for 1 min then plug power and USB back in.
 Possible cause might be IC Memory buffer issue, unplug the power should reset it.
+- Check printer driver reference voltage is between 1.07 and 1.16v if not tune it to that how to in [here](https://www.facebook.com/groups/AnycubicPhoton/permalink/1404990436312261/) confirmed by Laszlo Cook

 ### Loose print bed head / print head too short
 #### Symptoms